echogeolab/Hydro_Map/README.md

 - Your watershed HUC12 (Select polygon ==>

 ### 4. Run
-Outputs export as GeoTIFF to Google Drive.
+Outputs export as GeoTIFF to Google Drive upon selection of HUC12 watershed boundary.

 ---